-Although the first episode was shown on a Saturday tea-time on this date, fifty one years ago today, most unusually, it was then repeated the following week, immediately before the second episode was aired.
+Although the first episode was shown on a Saturday tea-time on this date, 55 years ago today, most unusually, it was then repeated the following week, immediately before the second episode was aired.

 In the first episode, The Unearthly Child, Ian and Barbara discover the Doctor and of course the Tardis in 1960s London.
 Thereafter, we were whisked off to the Stone Age.

 I always used to gulp each time they landed on a new planet and opened the Tardis’ door and hesitantly stepped out.
-Don’t do it!
-Don't go out there - stay within the comfort, safety and security of the Tardis.
-Or, as Tolkien puts it more eloquently in The Lord of the Rings: It's a dangerous business, Frodo, going out your door.
+Silently, I said to myself 'Don’t do it!
+Don't go out there - stay within the comfort, safety and security of the Tardis.'
+Or, as Tolkien puts it more eloquently in The Lord of the Rings: 'It's a dangerous business, Frodo, going out your door.
 You step onto the road, and if you don't keep your feet, there's no knowing where you might be swept off to.'

-At a subconscious level we realised that in life to grow and mature and take one's place in the world, you can only do so by taking that brave step into the unknown - to become an earthly child, rather than an unearthly child.
+At a subconscious level perhaps we realised that in life in order to grow and mature and take our places in the world, you can only do so by taking that brave step into the unknown - to become an earthly child, rather than an unearthly child.